Combining Machine Learning Defenses without Conflicts: Experimental Setup

 where $y_t$ is the target label chosen by \adv.
 Ideally, $\phi_{\text{ASR}}$ should be zero.
-We use BadNets~\cite{gu2017badnets} to generate poisons by adding a white patch of size 5x5 to the images, applied to 10\% of $\dtrain$.
-For \defoutremIn (Fine-tuning), we fine-tune the last layers of $\model$ using random sample of 10\% of $\dtrain$ without poisons~\cite{sha2022fine}.
-For \defoutremPost (Pruning), we use the implementation from Zheng et al.~\cite{zheng2022preactivation}.
+We use BadNets~\citep{gu2017badnets} to generate poisons by adding a white patch of size 5x5 to the images, applied to 10\% of $\dtrain$.
+For \defoutremIn (Fine-tuning), we fine-tune the last layers of $\model$ using random sample of 10\% of $\dtrain$ without poisons~\citep{sha2022fine}.
+For \defoutremPost (Pruning), we use the implementation from \citet{zheng2022preactivation}.
+We sweep pruning thresholds from 0.6 to 1.5, in increments of 0.05, to get a model with highest \phiacc and lowest $\phi_{ASR}$.